 The first thing you need to learn about filters is what they do and how they affect your images.
 This helps determine which filters to purchase and how to use them effectively to capture photos like this one from Iceland.

-ND filter is my second choice.
-This filter cuts down the light entering the camera and allows you to slow down your shutter speed.
+Neutral Density (ND) filter is my second choice.
+This photography filter cuts down the light entering the camera and allows you to slow down your shutter speed.
 We use this filter to produce the silky smooth effect in the water as seen in the image below.

 An ND filter allows you more options to explore creativity as seen in this video.